-ABB: Transformer production moves from Geneva to Poland
+ABB realigns its transformer manufacturing footprint

 In the United States, ABB will consolidate its power transformers manufacturing footprint by investing in its South Boston and Crystal Springs units and discontinue production at its unit in St. Louis, Missouri, which will continue to focus on engineering and service activities.

 In addition, ABB will establish new traction transformer manufacturing facilities at its South Boston unit to serve rail industry needs.
-ABB will also expand its medium and large power transformer factory in Varennes, Canada, to better serve the Canadian market.
+ABB will also expand its medium and large power transformer factory in Varennes, Canada, as the company aims to better serve the local market.

 In Europe, production of traction transformers will be consolidated in Lodz, Poland, which will become the main manufacturing hub for rail customers in the region (which evertiq reported on earlier).
 ABB plans to continue manufacturing prototypes and smaller quantities at its facility in Geneva, which will remain the centre of excellence for this technology and be an innovation centre for energy efficiency and sustainable mobility solutions.
 Capacity will also be expanded for power and distribution transformers at the Lodz unit.